merto20/rvmc-apps/README.md

 ## Development server

-Run `nx serve TravelEasy` for a dev server.
+Run `npm run dev` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Start Production server

+Run `npm run start` for a prod server.

+## Build Production

+Run `npm run build`

+## Unit test and linting

+Run `npm run test-lint`

+## Unit test and linting in CI server

+Run `npm run test-lint-ci`

 ## Understand this workspace

-Run `nx graph` to see a diagram of the dependencies of the projects.
+Run `npx nx graph` to see a diagram of the dependencies of the projects.

 ## Remote caching